U.S. Energy Information Administration logo

-The amount of electricity that a power plant generates depends on its electricity generation capacity and on the amount of time the individual generators at a power plant operate at a specific capacity.
-For example, if a power plant with a single generator that has an electricity generation capacity of 100 Megawatts (MW) operates at that capacity continuously for 24 hours, it will generate 2,400 megawatthours (MWh) of electricity.
+The amount of electricity a power plant generates depends on its electricity generation capacity and on the amount of time the generators at a power plant operate at a specific capacity.
+For example, if a power plant with a single generator has an electricity generation capacity of 100 megawatts (MW) and operates at that capacity continuously for 24 hours, it will generate 2,400 megawatthours (MWh) of electricity.
 If the power plant operates at that capacity continuously for 365 days, it will generate 876,000 MWh.

-A measure of electricity generation capacity relative to electricity generation is capacity factor.
-The U.S. Energy Information Administration (EIA) publishes the average monthly and annual capacity factors for utility-scale electric power generators, which have a nameplate generation capacity of at least 1 MW, for generators primarily using fossil fuels and for generators not primarily using fossil fuels in Tables 6.07A and 6.07B respectively of the Electric Power Monthly.
-Details on how EIA calculates capacity factor are included on page 21 of the Electric Power Monthly Technical notes.
+A measure of electricity generation capacity relative to electricity generation is the capacity factor.
+We publish the average monthly and annual capacity factors for utility-scale electric power generators (generators with a nameplate generation capacity of at least 1 MW) by those that primarily use fossil fuels and those that do not primarily use fossil fuels in Tables 6.07A and 6.07B, respectively, of the Electric Power Monthly.
+Details on how we calculate capacity factors are included on page 21 of the Electric Power Monthly Technical notes.

 Learn more: